 While the Activation Lock appears to be beneficial in securing personal devices, it poses a challenge in the case of corporate devices.
 Many organizations provide mobile devices to their employees for work.
 Each corporate device is associated with an employee's account.
 The problem arises when the employee has enabled Find My on the device and leaves the organization, returning the device to the IT admin.
 When the device is reset for handing it over to another employee, there is a prompt to enter the account credentials of the previous employee.
 Only if the credentials are entered correctly can the device be used again.
 As it is impossible to bypass the Activation Lock, the device is rendered useless to the organization.
 This problem can be eliminated by keeping the Activation Lock turned off on corporate devices.
 However, this is not ideal as the devices become vulnerable to misuse if lost or stolen.
-There needs to be a provision to bypass the Activation Lock on Macbooks and iOS devices, during these situations without compromising device security.
+There needs to be a provision to bypass the Activation Lock on MacBooks and iOS devices, during these situations without compromising device security.

+Activation Lock can be bypassed by enrolling the device to an MDM solution.
 ManageEngine's Mobile Device Manager Plus (MDM), a robust mobile device management solution provides an effective way to bypass Activation Lock along with ensuring data security.